Dylan Carlson Player Props: Cardinals vs. Dodgers

 - Carlson has four doubles and three walks while hitting .250.

-- In three games this year, Carlson has picked up an RBI, with more than one RBI once.
+- In three games this season, Carlson has picked up an RBI, with more than one RBI once.

-- He has scored in seven games this season (38.9%), but has had no multi-run games.
+- He has scored in seven games this year (36.8%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.